dat-ecosystem-archive/DEPs/proposals/0000-hypercore.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- Is the term "Register" the best for describing the Hypercore structure?
-What about "Log" or "Feed" ?
 - Is there a potential "branch resolution" protocol which could remove the [linear history requirement](#linear-history-requirement) and therefore enable users to share private keys freely between their devices?
 Explaining the risks of branches to users is difficult.